 Emergency loans are permitted in the event of an actual emergency and only in the term they occur.
 Loan requests may range from \$100 to \$500 depending upon the availability of funds.
-Emergency loans are only available to students with an acute immediate need at the discretion of the director of financial aid.
-Additional criteria for this loan is outlined in the application process.
+Emergency loans are only available to students with an acute immediate need at the discretion of the Director of Financial Aid.
+Additional criteria for this loan are outlined in the application process.